 Medial Branch Blocks (MBBs) are primarily used to alleviate neck and back pain associated with arthritis.
-These blocks are a minimally invasive and works by reducing inflammation and irritation in the facet joints.
+These blocks are minimally invasive and work by reducing inflammation and irritation in the facet joints.
 If the procedure proves to be beneficial, radiofrequency ablation (rhyzotomy), a more long-term solution, will often be the next step to return the patient back to their normal lifestyle.

 There will be two phases of this procedure:

 - The first phase is called the local anesthetic phase and can last anywhere from 1-4 hours.
-During this phase, the medial branch nerve is unable to conduct pain signals from the joint thus giving a sense of relief.
+During this phase, the medial branch nerve is unable to conduct pain signals from the joint thus, giving a sense of relief.

 Patients who benefit from phase I with a short or no phase II are excellent candidates for a radiofrequency rhizotomy (aka ablation) procedure.

 Medial branch blocks are typically used as a diagnostic test to see if the pain originates in the facet joint or if another route must be taken to attain relief of neck and/or back pain.